-Hershey, Pennsylvania is a lovely little town so dedicated to its chocolate that even the street lamps are shaped like Hershey’s Kisses.
-The entire town smells like scrumptious chocolate.
-My family visited Hershey for the first time, winning a contest with Hershey Foods, that included a stay at the Hershey Lodge and tickets for Hershey Park.
-Our second trip brought my daughters and our friend, Mariam, to Hershey for a tour of the real Hershey’s Chocolates plant, provided to us by our Hershey Rep back when we owned a vending company.
-I feel pretty proud to have had a private tour explaining the process and being on the lines as the chocolate bars were made.
-It was impressive indeed.
+Hershey, Pennsylvania is a lovely little town so dedicated to its chocolate fame that even the street lamps are shaped like Hershey’s Kisses.
+The entire town smells like delicious chocolate.
+My family visited Hershey for the first time after winning a contest with Hershey Foods.
+Our trip included flight, lodging at the Hershey Lodge and tickets to Hershey Park, their awesome theme park.

-When my family stayed at the Hershey Lodge property, they had a hospitable staff and plenty of shops and restaurants to choose from.
-One of the restaurants we enjoyed at our hotel was their sports bar, The Bears Den.
-Poison, the band, was doing a throwback concert in the town and we ended up sitting beside them at all our meals.
-Another Hershey property, The Hershey Hotel, their luxury resort, is a short drive away and is perfect for a even just a quick visit and a fantastic meal.
+We stayed at the Hershey Lodge for a few nights.
+They had a hospitable staff and offered plenty of shops and restaurants to choose from.
+One of the restaurants we enjoyed was The Bears Den, their sports bar.
+The band Poison was doing a throwback concert in Hershey and we ended up sitting beside them at all of our meals.
+The luxury Hershey property, The Hershey Hotel, was a short drive away.
+It is perfect for a quick visit and a fantastic meal.
 We signed up for spa treatments and had amazing services.
 The spa features many chocolate-scented indulgences, such as body wraps and soaks, of which I had both.
 I honestly smelled like a candy bar for about 4 days afterwards.

-A hilariously cheesy thing to do is to visit the Wax Museum- Hall of Presidents.
+A hilariously cheesy thing we did was to visit the Wax Museum Hall of Presidents.
 I do not want to spoil it for you, so just trust me that it will bring about fits of laughter.
-You can get your picture taken with “Civil War” soldiers at the Pennsylvania Monument and shop around the square’s quaint shops, then enjoy lunch in its adorable little cafes.
-Another option is go to on a ghost tour, they are highly ranked in Gettysburg.
-While in the area, do not forget to drop by the country’s only Boyd’s Bear Factory, complete with rooms of different displays of bears, a cafe, and live entertainment on most days.
+You can get your picture taken with “Civil War” soldiers at the Pennsylvania Monument.
+Later, save time to shop around the square’s cute shops, then enjoy lunch in the adorable cafes.
+Another option in Gettysburg is go to on a ghost tour.
+They are ranked highly in Gettysburg, thought to be a haunted destination.

 FYI: Gettysburg Battlefield is the most visited, written about, and studied battle ever recorded.